Pickup trucks are going electric.

 That’s right, GMC has secured a second spot on this list with the release of its all-electric supertruck.

-Perks: modular sky panels, a more than 350-mile range, hands-free driving, 13.4-inch diagonal color touch-screen, and a spacious cabin.
+Perks: modular sky panels, a more than 350-mile range, hands-free driving, a 13.4-inch diagonal color touch-screen, and a spacious cabin.
 Oh, and it can dominate off-road.

 Related on Ethos: